magarena/magarena/release/README.txt

 fix: Tidewalker's ability is a MagicCDA not a MagicStatic
-Fix: Add missing Tap to Merfolk Mesmerist ability. fix for issue 638: Missing cards notification message not updated after download.
+Fix: Add missing Tap to Merfolk Mesmerist ability. fix for issue 638: Missing cards notification message not updated after download. fix for issue 635: Import does not copy missing card images.

 - added the following cards: